d0tTino/DeepThought-ReThought/README.md

 ## License

 DeepThought-ReThought is released under the MIT License.
-See [LICENSE](LICENSE) for the full text and [docs/licenses.md](docs/licenses.md) for third-party models and libraries and their permissive licenses.
+See [LICENSE](LICENSE) for the full text and the [third-party licenses](docs/licenses.md) for bundled models and libraries with permissive terms.

 ## Contributing